mantoni/licy.js/CONCEPT.md

-# Licy Concept
+# Licy concept

 There are many questions to answer when building modules, and it's sometimes hard to find answers up front.
-Can it be created synchronously or asynchronously?
+Can you create a UI widget synchronous or asynchronous?
 Do I need to notify other part of the system?
 Do I have to unregister from other objects when done?
 Am I responsible for destroying other objects?
-Changing these behaviors later can be impossible or require a major refactoring.
+Changing these aspects later often requires a major refactoring.

-Licy does not try to find answers to those questions.
-Instead, it wraps objects to allow you to change the behavior later, or even at runtime.
-It allows to add functionality dynamically, similar to AOP, to implement solutions for cross cutting concerns in central places.
-It can guarantee callback invokation, child object destruction and event listener deregistration.
+Licy does not try to answer these questions.
+Instead, it allows you to change the behavior later, or even at runtime.
+It allows you to add functionality dynamically, similar to AOP, to implement solutions for cross cutting concerns in one place.
+It guarantees callback invokation, child object destruction and event listener deregistration.

 ## Async creation and communication